Spousal Maintenance and the 10 Year Marriage

-If the requesting spouse is physically or mentally disabled, spousal maintenance may be awarded for life.
-Under the other two situations, support will be for a maximum of three years.
+If the requesting spouse is physically or mentally disabled, a court may award spousal maintenance for life.
+Otherwise, support can be ordered for a maximum of three years.

-At retirement age, if the marriage lasted for 10 years, either party may apply for benefits on the other spouse’s employment record.
-This does not affect the ex-spouses benefit nor the benefits a second or subsequent spouse may receive.
-There are other rules that apply so you should consult with your divorce attorney for details.
+At retirement age, a spouse married for 10 or more years may apply for benefits under the other spouse’s employment record.
+This process will not affect the ex-spouses benefit nor the benefits a subsequent spouse may receive.